-“For home buyers enamoured by mid-century California architecture seeking top-notch schools and a tight-knit, well-established family-oriented community, Mountain View’s Thompson neighborhood is a dream come true.”
+“For home buyers enamored by mid-century California architecture seeking top-notch schools and a tight-knit, well-established family-oriented community, Mountain View’s Thompson neighborhood is a dream come true.”

 Mountain View’s second oldest borough, Thompson (MLS #205) has remained physically unaffected for over half a century, setting the stage for a deeply rooted sense of community.
-Often referred to as Monta Loma due to the fact that Monta Loma Elementary School falls within its borders, residents in this borough enjoy many annual block parities and holiday events thanks to their energetic neighborhood association.
-Though its wide avenues and copious lawns are a typical post-war residential format, add to that its steadfast style of mid-century California modern architecture and Thompson instantly becomes unique.
+Often referred to as Monta Loma due to the fact that Monta Loma Elementary School falls within its borders, residents in this borough enjoy many annual block parties and holiday events thanks to their energetic neighborhood association.
+Its wide avenues and copious lawns are a typical post-war residential format, add to that its steadfast style of mid-century California modern architecture, and Thompson instantly becomes unique.

-For homebuyers and those fortune enough to reside there, Thompson offers the best of old and new in its architecture, welcoming atmosphere, accessibility to Mountain View’s key high-tech area of North Bayshore and an extremely well-regarded schools.
+For homebuyers and those fortunate enough to reside there, Thompson offers the best of old and new in its architecture, welcoming atmosphere, accessibility to Mountain View’s key high-tech area of North Bayshore, and extremely well-regarded schools.

 - Neighborhood includes a large ‘collection’ of mid-century modern architecture